surge-trade/perp-scrypto/README.md

 #### Funding Rate Calculation

-The fun calculates a funding rate based on two components:
+The funding rate is calculated based on two components:

 a. funding_1_rate: Proportional to the current market skew (imbalance between long and short positions).
 b. funding_2_rate: Based on an accumulated rate that changes over time, influenced by market skew.